EBellache/quantum_EEG/README.md

 - Can we model **cognitive load as quantum measurement collapse**?

 ---

-## **3 Other cases of pointer biolectric states in nature: The hydra
+## **3 An illuminating example case of pointer biolectric states in other living organisms: The hydra

 This example is based on findings from [6], which investigates the **bioelectric patterns** of *Hydra oligactis* in two conditions:
 1. **Immortal Hydra** (22°C) – which show **no signs of senescence** and maintain stable bioelectric gradients.